 We use the traces obtained from the previous experiment and emulate CSMA/CN.
 The APs are assumed to have 10 MB of data to be transmitted to each of its clients.
-The emulator probabilistically determines collision from the interference map of the network.
-Depending on the detection accuracy of the link, it stops the failed link, transmits a notification and starts the next transmission earlier.
-Carrier sensing, backoff, DIFS, SIFS and ACK time overheads are carefully accounted for between transmissions.
+Whenever there are concurrent transmissions, the emulator probabilistically determines whether a receiver experiences collision from the interference map of the network.
+In case of a collision, it transmits a collision notification, and the corresponding transmitter is aborted.
+We emulate backoff similar to 802.11, so the next random backoff for the colliding transmitter is chosen from a range that is double its previous value.
+Then, all the pending transmitters (including the just aborted transmitter) emulate carrier sensing and the backoff countdown.
+Thus, the transmitter with the lowest backoff will transmit next.
+Carrier sensing, backoff, DIFS, SIFS, and ACK time overheads are carefully accounted for between transmissions.
 This emulates (although with some approximation) what would have happened if CSMA/CN was running on the same network.
-We repeat similar emulation for 802.11 and PPR for comparison with CSMA/CN.
+We repeat similar emulation for 802.11 and PPR.